There are few words in the English language that have the impact

 will be eclipsed once the lockout end and Peyton Manning put his signature

 on a new contract.
-But at $18 million dollars a season, Brady is the highest
+But at $18 million dollars a season, Brady is the highestpaid player in the NFL.
+Over the course of his career, the Patriots QB has

 made nearly $150 million dollars.
 EARNINGS ADVANTAGE: JETER